gautamkumarjaiswal/vehicle-brand-classification/README.md

 3) Install virtual environment> pip install virtualenv
 4) test installation> virtualenv --version

-5) Download folder from the drive link and extract it to 'C' drive and rename this folder to 'Brand_prediction', if already renmaed then please ignore.
+5) Download folder from the drive link and extract it to 'C' drive and rename this folder to 'Brand_prediction', if already renamed then please ignore.
 At this time if you open 'Brand_prediction' folder it would contains some files and folder like dataset,examples,cnnmodel, classify.py,train.py, brandNet.model etc.